 Professional teeth cleaning and routine checkups are two of the most effective ways to maintain your dog's oral health.
 Even if Fido is the epitome of health and happiness, you'll want to see your vet on a regular basis for a checkup and to ensure that your dog's teeth are looking good.

 Having your dog's teeth cleaned professionally used to mean that they had to be put under anesthesia, an idea that rightfully concerned many pet parents.
 However, today there are more and more companies that are providing dental services without the need for anesthesia or other drugs.
+This may be an option for pets with minimal to mild tatar.
+However, they are unable to perform dental radiographs, clean below the gumline or perform extractions if necessary.
+It can also be stressful for the pets to be awake during the cleaning.
 Be sure to ask your vet for recommendations for your pup's individual needs.

 Daily Tooth Brushing